QuantLet/lCARE-BTU-HU/LCARE_Adaptive_Estimation_001/README.md

 Published in: LCARE

-Description: 'Estimate the adaptive interval length based on the estimated critical value at expectile level 0.01 for the select three stock markets.'
+Description: 'Estimates the adaptive interval length based on the estimated critical value at expectile level 0.01 for the select three stock markets.'